DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Visualizing Results

 For visualization of the results we must create a new geojson shapefile for which each polygon has PoolNet classification, certainty of the classification and the ground truth listed as properties.
-Here we will classify all polygons in shapefiles/test_filtered.geojson and save them to shapefiles/test_classed.geojson.
+Here we will classify all polygons in test_filtered.geojson and save them to test_classed.geojson.
 We will then use the classified shapefile to visualize polygon classifications overlayed on the original tif image (1040010014800C00.tif).

 Complete the first step only if you would like to classify your own data.
-Otherwise just use shapefiles/test_classed.geojson and continue on to step 2.
+Otherwise just use test_classed.geojson and continue on to step 2.

 1. Classify all test data (this will take some time):

-        >> p.classify_shapefile('shapefiles/test_filtered.geojson', 'shapefiles/test_classed.geojson')
+        >> p.classify_shapefile('test_filtered.geojson', test_classed.geojson')

 2. Open 1040010014800C00.tif in QGIS: